Best Shopify SEO Strategies for Growth

 However, haste often leads to waste, and many companies found themselves with a Shopify website that had not been properly optimized for organic search.

-We’ve put together Shopify SEO tips that will pull your client’s Shopify store's pages up the rankings and get them in front of the right eyes.
+We’ve put together this Shopify SEO guide to help you move your client’s Shopify store's pages up the search engine rankings and get them in front of the right eyes.

 If your agency is in the process of building a brand new Shopify storefront, then you are starting with an SEO blank slate and can do it right the first time.
-For your clients with a Shopify storefront built by someone else, the first step is to get a sense of their store’s overall SEO health.
+For your clients with a Shopify storefront built by someone else, the first step is to get a sense of their store’s overall search engine optimization health.

 A technical SEO audit provides at any SEO issues impacting a site.
 Though once you’ve done that, there are some specific tips unique to Shopify stores that you should try out.

 A Shopify site’s success is going to depend on several eCommerce metrics and SEO KPIs.
-To give those numbers a boost, we’ve outlined a few tips below:
+To give those numbers a boost that you can show off in your agency's white label Shopify performance dashboard, we’ve outlined a few tips below:

 While many of these strategies should be familiar to you, let’s take a look at the ways they are uniquely applied to the Shopify platform.